serokell/update-daemon/README.md

 - Currently, update-daemon runs as root and uses `/root/.cache/update-daemon` for caching repositories;
 - By default, configuration will be read from `$XDG_CONFIG_HOME/update-daemon/config.json`, but you can override that by providing the configuration as a CLI argument;
 - Flakes are fetched and updated in parallel;
-- In case any of the flakes fail to update, update-daemon will exit with a non-zero exit code (but still finish updating all the other flakes);
+- In case any of the flakes fail to update, update-daemon will exit with a non-zero exit code (but still finish updating all the other flakes), and submit an error report either as a comment on the PR or the issue;
-- In case the PR already exists, update-daemon will push new commits with updates rather than force-push the old ones.
-This is useful if you push some commits (e.g. fixing issues arising from the update) there manually.
-It will also rebase the branch on top of latest "default" branch.
+- In case the PR already exists, update-daemon will force-push a single commit there, unless "human" commits are on the same branch compared to master, in which case it will fail.

 ## Hacking